The Ambulatory Schedule

 The Ambulatory Academic-Half Day Curriculum

 During each ambulatory block, residents have two half-days dedicated to didactics, one each clinic week.
+Interns and residents have separate didactic days, so delivered content can be tailored to the appropriate learner level.
 There are no other clinical responsibilities during this time.
-Each half-day session is carefully curated to include a variety of different types of didactics, including:
+Each half-day session includes a variety of formats, such as:

 In addition to protected Ambulatory Academic Half-Day didactics, residents also spend time during their ambulatory blocks participating in: